ppbrown/stable-diffusion-annotated/README.md

 you will need to be in that state

 ## Running txt2img.py

+(Note that you will require "over 4 gigs of VRAM" to do this.
+6 gigs is fine)

 The code is a little wierd.
 Easiest way to run it could be as follows:
 (after doing the venv setup...)